lbeaves03/MovieKnight/README.md

 # MovieKnight: Letterboxd Watchlist Scraper
 This script scrapes movie titles from the watchlists of Letterboxd users and finds common movies among multiple users.

-Requirements
+# Requirements
-Python 3.x
+* Python 3.x
-requests library
+* requests library
-beautifulsoup4 library
+* beautifulsoup4 library

-Installation
+# Installation
-Ensure you have Python 3.x installed on your system.
+1. Ensure you have python 3.x installed on your system

-Install the required libraries using pip: sh
+2. Install the required libraries using pip:
-Copy code
-pip install requests beautifulsoup4
+`pip install requests beautifulsoup4`

-Usage
+# Usage
-Save the script to a file, for example, letterboxd_watchlist.py.
+1. Save the script to a file, for example, MovieKnight.py.

-Run the script from the command line: sh
+2. Run the script from the command line:
-Copy code
-python letterboxd_watchlist.py
-Enter the usernames of the Letterboxd users whose watchlists you want to compare, separated by spaces.
+`python MovieKnight.py`

+# Acknowledgements
+This program was inspired by L-Dot: https://github.com/L-Dot/Letterboxd-list-scraper, and BBOTML: https://github.com/BBottoml/Letterboxd-friend-ranker